Endless (artist): Recent Interventions, Exhibitions and News

 Endless recently presented his self-portrait with Gilbert & George at the Uffizi Galleries, making him the first street-artist in history to add such artwork to the permanent collection in the Florentine Museum.
-His work also features in the glamorous Italian Ski town, Cortina D'Ampezzo, creating the town’s first street-art mural in 2019 and more recently, a commemorative, commissioned mural in celebration of the 2021 Alpine Ski World Championships.
+His work also features in the glamorous Italian Ski town, Cortina D'Ampezzo, creating the town's first street-art mural in 2019 and more recently, a commemorative, commissioned mural in celebration of the 2021 Alpine Ski World Championships.

-Furthermore, Endless is now replicating in Milan The Queen & Culture Exhibition, which was held in London at the beginning of October 2020 in the evocative location of The Crypt Gallery in San Pancras.
-The latest effort saw Endless make design and innovation made in Italy the setting for an exclusive artistic performance at Sanson Arredamenti in Sedico, Italy, breaking away from the traditional stereotype of the wall or canvas and creating its iconic Lizzy Vuitton, thus signing his first artist's cuisine.
+In 2021 Endless replicated in Milan The Queen & Culture Exhibition, which was held in London at the beginning of October 2020 in the evocative location of The Crypt Gallery in San Pancras.
+The same year, he made design and innovation made in Italy the setting for an exclusive artistic performance at Sanson Arredamenti in Sedico, Italy, breaking away from the traditional stereotype of the wall or canvas and creating its iconic Lizzy Vuitton, thus signing his first artist's cuisine.
+This is where his collaborations with manufactures and companies of excellence in the made in Italy began: from the creation of a limited-edition series of tableware in collaboration with Geminiano Cozzi Venezia 1765 to the conception of a series of street-art-inspired eyeglass frames in collaboration with Treviso-based optical store In Barberia.
+These creations were recently shown at the artist's first museum exhibition, Endless Treviso, at Casa Robegan in Treviso, which was followed by the exhibition Endless Palermo at Cantieri culturali alla Zisa in Palermo.
+Very successful was the interlude at the Venice Biennale in 2022 with his installation The Endless Transfiguration and a special performance with Elisabetta Franchi during the Vernissage of the exhibition at Palazzo Donà dalle Rose, Venice.